10 Reasons Why WordPress is Better Than Squarespace

 The most important difference to me is that WordPress offers you full control over your website.
 Squarespace, on the other hand, has a say in what you can & can’t do on your site.
 Seriously!
 With WordPress, you get full creative reign, and if you don’t like how it looks, you can easily change the design without losing your content or images.
 If you are testing out niches or attracting a new target market, it’s important to be able to change things seamlessly.

 Being an open source CMS, WordPress offers unlimited opportunities to develop and expand your design, all thanks to the thousands of plugins and themes.
 It’s easy to incorporate tools for SEO management, create polls, or build and host an online course on WordPress.
 Yes!
 Stop paying fees to teachable or thinkific and host your OWN course on your website!

 3. You Own Your Website

 Not only do you have full control of your website on WordPress, but you actually OWN your WordPress website.
 You don’t get ownership of your website with Squarespace.
 One fine day, if Squarespace shuts down, your website will go down with them.
 They justify this by controlling everything for you, and thus not giving you the primary right to it.
 That’s not cool!Trying to choose between WordPress or Squarespace to build your website?
-Here are 10 reasons why… Click To Tweet
+Here are 10 reasons why I believe WordPress comes out on top.
+Click To Tweet

 4. Endless Customization & Options